scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

-:code:`m`, as well as the boundary dampening function :code:`eta`, is re-used between forward and adjoint runs the only symbolic data object we need to create here is the wavefield :code:`u` in order to implement and re-arrange our discretised equation :code:`eqn` to form the update expression for :code:`u`.
-It is worth noting that the :code:`u.laplace` shorthand notation used here expands to the set of second derivatives in all spatial dimensions, thus making allowing us to use the same formulation for two-dimensional and three-dimensional problems.
+:code:`m`, as well as the boundary dampening function :code:`eta`, is re-used between forward and adjoint runs the only symbolic data object we need to create here is the wavefield :code:`u` in order to implement and rearrange our discretised equation :code:`eqn` to form the update expression for :code:`u`.
+It is worth noting that the :code:`u.laplace` shorthand notation used here expands to the set of second derivatives in all spatial dimensions, thus allowing us to use the same formulation for two-dimensional and three-dimensional problems.

 In addition to the state update of :code:`u`, we are also inserting